I think you’ll agree with us when we say cleaning your vape device isn’t the most enjoyable thing to do.

 You can then wipe the tank clean and rinse in warm water, before letting it to air dry for up to 15 minutes and reassembling.

-Isopropyl alcohol is exceptionally effective when cleansing your vapouriser, while it also cleans your battery unit safely.
-The only exception to this rule is oil vapourisers, which should only ever be washed in warm or soapy water.
+Isopropyl alcohol is exceptionally effective when cleansing your vaporiser, while it also cleans your battery unit safely.
+The only exception to this rule is oil vaporisers, which should only ever be washed in warm or soapy water.

 With the battery, you can obtain a q-tip or cotton swab and wet this before using this to clean the area where the battery connects to the tank.
 This can be a fiddly task, but it’s really effective and helps to break down any build-up of grime in this space.

 You can also use a cotton swab to clean the mouthpiece, which is important from a hygiene perspective.
 Simply dampen the swab and smooth this over the mouthpiece before rinsing this and allowing it to air dry.